 Maybe all men's souls are just pieces of a bigger soul.
 Maybe all wars are the accumulation of each fight against death, and that's why death feels so final, because you're not the only one fighting it, and you know and you see others are losing, have lost, and why should you be the one to win, because who promised you that your life mattered in the first place?

 In APOCALYPSE NOW the white man succumbs to madness because none of this means anything but still it happens.
 To follow the orders of an absent or evil god means you’re far from heaven, perhaps even in hell.
 What goodness remains to be to salvaged?
-Coppola gets this, but the Vietnamese soldiers don't.
+This is what Coppola sees, but it’s a sight not shared by the Vietnamese soldiers.
 To them the moral stakes are entirely clear.
 Evil exists.
 We can put a name (USA) and a face (imperialism) to it.
 If war has ever held any meaning, then it must be found in anti-imperial combat.
 That's why US Americans glorify WWII: they credit themselves for thwarting the Axis Powers' imperial will.
 Yet what about their homeland, a murderous empire given free reign of its own?
 How many defeats has the world mourned since 1945, how many capitalist conquests resisted in vain?
 These tears cannot be counted because their number is always growing.
 Drops in an ocean whose tides threaten ancestral lands, sovereign nations, islands like Guadalcanal that cannot fight climate change anymore than they could fight the indomitable USA, a nation of citizen-soldiers whose deaths are constantly retold in cinema, enshrined at altars built for young worshippers, candles whose flames supposedly burn brightest of all.